-5 Tips for a Cohesive, Updated Home that's also "Move-in-Ready"
+5 Tips for a Cohesive, Updated, and "Move-in-Ready" Home

 The number #1 rule for renovating a home (over time, or a quick flip) is COHESION.
 This can be hard to achieve if your renovations take place over the span of years, or if your style and preferences have a quick turnaround rate.
 It is crucial, nonetheless, ESPECIALLY if you plan on selling your home in the next 5 years.